© October 23, 2024 Howard Gardner, Shinri Furuzawa, Annie Stachura

 We must be wary of human exceptionalism; there is much we do not yet know regarding animal intelligence.
 Primatologist Frans de Waal challenged us with his book entitled: Are We Smart Enough to Know How Smart Animals Are?
 Human intelligence has led us to develop moral systems, religion, art, science, and philosophy.
 However, we also use our intelligences to rationalize war and genocide and cause irreparable damage to the planet.

 Intelligence is a valorized term—therefore, an acknowledgement of intelligence in non-human animals should lead us to value diverse species and appreciate a range of intelligences.
 There is also an ethical implication in recognizing that non-human species exhibit varieties of intelligence and consciousness.
 It’s time to reconsider our relationship with other animals and protect their interests on the planet we share.
-Many countries have enacted animal protection and welfare laws, and organizations such as the Nonhuman Rights Project advocate the extension of legal personhood to certain animals such as primates and elephants.
+Many countries have enacted animal protection and welfare laws, and organizations such as the Nonhuman Rights Project advocate for the extension of legal personhood to certain animals such as primates and elephants.
 Such efforts are, however, controversial; reflection on animal rights continues to evolve as we advance our understanding of animal cognition and consciousness.

 II.
 Reviewing the Claims and Evidence for Forms of Intelligence in Plants